Queensland Family History Society Inc

 • Reviewed past and existing documents and assessed required changes

-• Determined that the Model Rules contained in the Queensland Associations Regulation 1999 are not sufficient for QFHS needs
+• Determined that the Model Rules contained in the Queensland Associations Regulation 1999 are not sufficient for QFHS's needs

 • Drafted the initial proposed constitution and bylaws documents